 Relationships are not always easy.
-Sometimes, they can be full of challenges, conflicts, and misunderstandings.
-When this happens, you might feel like you are in a complicated relationship.
+Sometimes, they are full of challenges, conflicts, and misunderstandings.
+When this happens, you might feel in a complicated relationship.
 But what does that mean exactly?

-A complicated relationship is one that is not clearly defined or stable.
+A complicated relationship is unclear or stable.
 It can involve mixed feelings, unclear expectations, or unresolved issues.
 For example, you might be in a complicated relationship if:

 - You are not sure if you are exclusive or not